cs1302uga/cs1302-ce14/README.md

    `git branch`.
 What command did you use?
 How do you know you're on the the desired branch?

-1. In `Driver.java` implement the following method:
+1. In `Driver.java` implement the following generic method:

    ```java
    /**